javaBin/devnull/README.md

   "overall" : 1,
   "relevance" : 1,
   "content" : 1,
-  "quality" : 1
+  "quality" : 1,
+  "comments": "A Comment"
 }
 ```

-Valid input in the value parameter is an integer in the range 0 to 5 where 5 is the best score.
+For the rating the valid input in the value parameter is an integer in the range 0 to 5 where 5 is the best score.
+The comment is optional but must be a string.

 Examples
 ========